 - A description of the issue;

 - Statement by each lawyer saying who the lawyer represents; and

-- Signatures of both parties.
+- Written signatures of both parties.

 The sides can agree to add more terms to the agreement.
 A court may not order someone in a dispute to take part in a collaborative process if the party does not want to.
 The collaborative agreement ends when someone:

 - Tells the other party that the agreement has ended,